TTP: Thrombotic Thrombocytopenic Purpura

 Although TTP can develop genetically as a child, adult-onset TTP has been linked to the development of an antibody which inhibits certain enzyme activity.
 Several medications have been shown to cause TTP, including:

-Individuals who are diagnosed with TTP after taking Plavix, may be entitled to compensation through Plavix lawsuits.
-The makers of Plavix, Sanofi-Aventis and Bristol-Myer Squibb, have not adequately warned users of this potential side effect.
+Individuals who are diagnosed with TTP after taking Plavix, have pursued lawsuits against the manufacturers, alleging that users were not adequately warned about this potential side effect.
 Although the percentage of patients who suffer Plavix TTP side effects is extremely small, a study published in the New England Journal of Medicine confirmed that Plavix increases the risk of TTP, even after using the blood thinner for only a short period of time.

 TTP SYMPTOMS